 Current Confirmed Coronavirus Cases in Van Zandt County

-Van Zandt County, Texas (January 21, 2021) – The Northeast Texas Public Health District has received confirmation of two positive cases of the novel coronavirus (COVID-19) in Van Zandt County bringing the total to two thousand fifteen (2015).
+Van Zandt County, Texas (May 10, 2021) – The Northeast Texas Public Health District has received confirmation of eighteen positive cases of the novel coronavirus (COVID-19) in Van Zandt County between May 4-May 10, 2021, bringing the total to two thousand six hundred eighty five (2685).

 The Northeast Texas Public Health District is now required by the Department of State Health Services to report probable cases.
 Persons with positive antigen test are considered probable cases.
 Probable cases are not counted in our active cases above.
-There is one new probable case reported by the Northeast Texas Public Health District, bringing the total to 1294.
-485 are active, 797 are recovered, and 12 deaths.
+There were twelve new probable cases reported by the Northeast Texas Public Health District between May 3-May 10, 2021, bringing the total at 1647.
+91 are active, 1542 are recovered, and 14 deaths.

 Governor Greg Abbott has issued an Executive Order (GA-34) lifting the mask mandate in Texas and increasing capacity of all businesses and facilities in the state to 100 percent.

 This executive order rescinds most of the Governor’s earlier Executive Orders related to COVID-19.
 Effective Wednesday, March 10, 2021, all businesses of any type may open to 100% capacity.
 Additionally, this order ends the statewide mask mandate in Texas.
 Businesses may still limit capacity or implement additional safety protocols at their own discretion.

 If COVID-19 hospitalizations in any of the 22 hospital regions in Texas get above 15% of the hospital bed capacity in that region for seven straight days, a County Judge in that region may use COVID-19 mitigation strategies.